BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - General Hunter
 - Unyielding Combat Stance

-**ACTIVE/PASSIVE RULES**

-- **The Lord of Blades** `ACTIVE` - If an enemy model in combat with Amdur declares a Heroic Strike, he may do the same for free.
+- **The Lord of Blades** `ACTIVE`

+If an enemy model in combat with Amdur declares a Heroic Strike, he may do the same for free.
 If he has already declared a Heroic Action, he may change his choice, but not regain the point of Might.

-- **Herald of Victory** `PASSIVE` - Friendly Easterling models treat Amdur as a banner.
+- **Herald of Victory** `PASSIVE`

+Friendly Easterling models treat Amdur as a banner.
 If Amdur kills the enemy General, the range is increased to 6".

-- **Durtuz the Silver Falchion** `ACTIVE` - Elven hand-and-a-half weapon.
+- **Durtuz the Silver Falchion** `ACTIVE`

+Elven hand-and-a-half weapon.
 When making Strikes against an enemy Hero model, rolls of a natural 5+ will always Wound the target, regardless of the Hero model's Defence.

-- **Phalanx** `ACTIVE` - Easterlings can use pike and shield without penalty.
+- **Phalanx** `ACTIVE`

+Easterlings can use pike and shield without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

-- **The Gleaming Horde** `ACTIVE` - While mounted, gain the Shieldwall rule.
+- **The Gleaming Horde** `ACTIVE`

+While mounted, gain the Shieldwall rule.
 The +1 Defence applies to both rider and mount.
 Hero models don't need a shield to benefit from this special rule.

 </div>